University Libraries and Archives

 Tel.: 313-577-4023; Fax: 313-577-5525

-The David Adamany Undergraduate Library (UGL) is designed to enhance the learning experience of undergraduate students by helping them to master the research skills necessary for academic success.
-The UGL offers three floors of open, collaborative space for study as well as hundreds of computers for student use.
-The library features four instructional labs, collaborative study rooms, course reserves and the Student Technology Studio offers hands-on opportunities for learning to use multimedia and electronic information resources.
-The Extended Study Center provides 24-hour access to nearly 170 student computers and is the home of the Library Computing Help Desk, which serves the needs of students and staff in the libraries.
-The UGL also houses Student Academic Success Services, which includes the Academic Success Center, Student Disability Services and the University Advising Center, the Writing Center and the Irvin D. Reid Honors College.
+The David Adamany Undergraduate Library (UGL) is designed to enhance the learning experience of undergraduate students by offering open spaces for collaboration and silent study as well as hundreds of computers for student use.
+The library features instructional labs, the Collaborative Commons, an open space with flexible furniture and technology, collaborative study rooms that can be reserved online, and course reserves.
+The Warrior Writing, Research and Technology Zone (The WRT Zone) is a one-stop shop for Wayne State students to get research, writing and technology assistance.
+The UGL also houses Student Academic Success Services, which includes the Academic Success Center, Student Disability Services, the Office of Military and Veterans Excellence, Pre-Med Advising and the University Advising Center, P>A.L.
+Peer Assisted Learning and the Irvin D. Reid Honors College.

-The Purdy/Kresge Library supports the research and instructional needs of faculty, graduate students and upper-level undergraduates in these disciplines, as well as the information needs of the greater Detroit community.
-The library provides access to over sixty computers as well as ample study space in a traditional library atmosphere.
+The Purdy/Kresge Library supports the research and instructional needs of faculty, graduate students and upper-level undergraduates, as well as the information needs of the greater Detroit community.
+The library provides access to over sixty 60 computers as well as ample study space in a traditional library atmosphere.

 Located at the north end of the University's main campus, Wayne State University's Arthur Neef Law Library offers researchers a comprehensive legal research center.
 Its collection of more than 620,000 print and microform equivalent volumes, plus an expansive collection of e-books, databases and other digital resources makes it a leading legal research facility in the State of Michigan.
 The Law Library is also a depository for U.S. government publications and for the records and briefs filed with the Michigan Supreme Court.